Private Ivan

-Private Ivan (Солдат Иван Бровкин) is a 1955 Soviet comedy film directed by Ivan Lukinsky.
+Private Ivan (Солдат Иван Бровкин) is a 1955 Soviet musical comedy film directed by Ivan Lukinsky.
 The picture was seen by 40 million viewers in the USSR.
 The film was followed by the sequel Ivan Brovkin on the State Farm in 1959.

 Plot

 Hapless country boy Ivan Brovkin does not fit into the kolkhoz life.
 Anything which he attempts goes awry.
-When assigned by the chairman of the collective farm into the care and rehabilitation of the head of the garage Zahar Silcha, he even manages to drown the new kolkhoz car GAZ-51.
+When assigned by the chairman of the collective farm into the care and rehabilitation of the head of the garage Zakhar Silych, he even manages to drown the new kolkhoz truck GAZ-51.

 And as soon as Ivan sinks the car he and three other kolkhoz guys receive a summons to the army.

 In the first period of life, Ivan Brovkin manifests himself just like on the farm: does not know military discipline and lags in physical training.
 However, after discussion in the squad, he changes, starting to make progress in service, in handicrafts, gets the title of a Gefreiter, and in the end as a reward gets a ten-day home leave.

 All the time Brovkin served he wrote letters to his lover - Lyubasha.
 But the letters were intercepted by accountant of the collective farm, Samohvalov, who wants to marry her.
 Lyubasha is vexed at Ivan because she does not know what he wrote to her.
 Arrived Brovkin calls Lyubasha from her home with a contingent nightingale whistle, as he used to before the army.
 Everything gets cleared up.